GrapheneOS/hardened_malloc/README.md

   in the future when better support for larger slab allocations is added.
-* `CONFIG_LARGE_SIZE_CLASSES`: `true` (default) to control whether large allocations use the slab allocation size class scheme instead of page size granularity (see the section on size classes below)
+* `CONFIG_LARGE_SIZE_CLASSES`: `true` (default) to control whether large allocations use the slab allocation size class scheme instead of page size granularity (see the section on size classes below).

 There will be more control over enabled features in the future along with control over fairly arbitrarily chosen values like the size of empty slab